4nd3r/mkosi-intune/README.md

 ## Notes

-After you have working image, you can:
+After you have working image, you should move it to more stable location:
 ```
 mkdir ~/.corphost
 mv mkosi.output/image.nspawn ~/.corphost/corphost.nspawn